Dogs are beacons of positivity. They bring happiness to people’s lives wherever they go, which is why they are the most popular pet in the world.

 However, with a great dog, comes great responsibility.
 You as the owner needs to care for a dog immensely and treat it with care, so it assimilates into the world.

-You need to train a dog, socialize a dog, feed a dog and maintain a dog’s daily needs, in order to make it just as happy as it makes you.
+You need to train a dog, socialize a dog, feed a dog and maintain a dog’s daily needs, to make it just as happy as it makes you.
 It can be difficult, but so can any great friendship.

 The Boxer Basset is a fairly new hybrid and is only starting to see its popularity rise this decade.
-So in order to learn more about this dog, we should look at the history of its parent breeds.
+So to learn more about this dog, we should look at the history of its parent breeds.

 The Boxer was first initially found in the valleys of Tibet in the 1700s, where they were used for both hunting and fighting dogs.